 Her felt abstract geometric works draw inspiration from her earlier geometric hard-edge paintings, allowing an interplay between past and present; hard and soft — adding depth and layers, resulting in visually captivating and conceptually rich pieces.

 In the fall of 2022, Sullivan’s work, “Choice” was exhibited in Soul of a Nation, a Save Art Space billboard project, in Albuquerque.
 Earlier that year, she realized a Santa Fe Railyard art installation, “Hope Dies Last”, as a tribute to Studs Terkel, the renowned author, oral historian and champion of social justice.

-Sullivan connected with the community of Santa Fe in 2020-2021 when she realized her social practice project, Felt During COVID.
-She encouraged artists and everyday people to create felt banners, giving voice to their experiences of life during COVID, and ultimately making a lasting snapshot of this unusual time.
-The collection was exhibited at the Santa Fe Public Library gallery.
-A virtual reception and auction to benefit the Navajo Nation COVID Response Fund followed.
+During 2020-21, Sullivan received a grant from the City of Santa Fe to realize a social practice project, “Felt During COVID” which encouraged the community to create artwork, giving voice to their experience.
+The artwork was exhibited at the Public Library gallery and a virtual reception and auction to benefit the Navajo Nation COVID Response Fund followed.